 - How to choose the right treatment for you

-Invisible braces are just one way to straighten teeth inconspicuously, and you can learn about other kinds of braces here.
-But for now we're going explain all about ClearCorrect clear aligners, and how they compare to Invisalign.
+Invisible braces are just one way to straighten teeth inconspicuously, and our guide to braces for adults looks at some of the other options.
+But for now, we're going to explain all about ClearCorrect clear aligners, what they cost, and how they compare to Invisalign aligners.